nexiles/keycloak-client-role-attribute-mapper/README.md

 This is made because we wanted to use RabbitMQ with OAuth2 and the JWT, but mapping realm roles to scopes seemed not as the best solution, and we liked to stick to client roles.

+Currently, this is tested manually and its planned to add some *real tests* in the future.

+This is our first shot on a custom Keycloak provider implementation so far, so there might be some weird stuff in here.

 ## Screenshots